 Postfix Virtual Alias do-not-reply Forwarding to /dev/null

-In situations with these e-mail addresses of type “do-not-reply” are sent, where the mailbox would have to be sweep at regular intervals, or if the mailbox does not exist at all, there is the easy way for incoming e-mails to use a postfix alias and virtual alias with forwarding to the null device – /dev/null.
+where “Do-Not-Reply” type e-mail addresses are sent, the mailbox should be cleaned regularly, but perhaps the mailbox does not exist.
+Here there is easy way for incoming e-mails to use with postfix alias and virtual alias with forwarding to null device.

 The usual solution is by forwarding to /dev/null.
 In a local setup, this can be done in /etc/aliases.